-where $e_x$ and $e_y$ are unit vectors in the $x$ and $y$ direction, respectively. $t$, $\gamma$, and $t'$ thus parameterize the strength of the different hoppings processes and are all nonnegative.
+where $e_x$ and $e_y$ are unit vectors in the $x$ and $y$ direction, respectively. $t$, $\gamma$, and $t'$ thus parametrize the strength of the different hopping processes and are all nonnegative.
 Figure \ref{fig:lattice_model} depicts the orbitals moving on the lattice and illustrates why, in general, $\gamma<t$ due to the small orbital overlap in the direction of hopping.
-Here, we stress that the movement of the orbitals is intrinsically connected to the underlying crystal structure.
+Equation \eqref{t_orbit} has no symmetry-lowering terms, rendering it a truly minimal model.
+Thus, our findings are not rooted in breaking any specific crystal symmetry, making them general.
+Still, in lower-symmetry models, exotic physics may emerge, such as orbital Rashba effects \cite{Mercaldo2020, Chirolli2022}, that our simpler model cannot capture.
+Here, we stress that the movement of the orbitals is intrinsically connected to the underlying crystal structure and generally $\gamma \neq t$.
+As we will see shortly, $\gamma\neq t$ is sufficient to introduce qualitatively new effects, effects that should be present in materials our model may apply to (see next paragraph), regardless of their precise value of $\gamma$.
 Conversely, the electron spin plays no role in the kinetics of normal metals, barring SOC.
 This difference in how spin and orbital angular momentum relate to spatial symmetries will be important in the following sections.
-Lastly, we take $t'=t$ for simplicity, give energies in units of $t$ throughout the paper and put the lattice constant $a$ and $\hbar$ to unity for simplicity.
+Lastly, we take $t'=t$ for simplicity, give energies in units of $t$ throughout the paper, and put the lattice constant $a$ and $\hbar$ to unity.